Gráinne Cronin: Life

 Born to pilot captain Felim Cronin in Ennis, County Clare, Cronin's sister Caroline is also a commercial pilot.
 Her husband is also a pilot and her daughters Alana and Louisa Johnston both hold private pilot licenses, and Louisa has a commercial license.
-She learned to fly while she was at university in her father's Piper Cub.
-Rather than teach her to fly, her father asked his first officer Neil Johnston.
-Johnston taught her to fly and later married Cronin.
+Cronin learned to fly while she was at university in her father's Piper Cub.
+Rather than teach her to fly, her father asked his first officer Neil Johnston to do so.
+Johnston taught her to fly and Cronin later married him.
 She lives in Malahide, Ireland.

 Career

-Cronin was hired as a pilot by Aer Lingus in 1977.
-When she first joined in 1975, at the age of 22, it was as a flight attendant.
-But by the time she was 24, she had gone for flight training in Oxford.
-Her first flight was in January 1978.
-Initially working as a co-pilot, in 1988 she became the airline's first female captain.
-She retired on 25 May 2010.
+When Cronin first joined Aer Lingus in 1975, at the age of 22, it was as a flight attendant.
+But by the time she was 24, she had undertaken over a year's worth of flight training in Oxford and was hired as a pilot by Aer Lingus in 1977.
+Her first flight in their employ was in January 1978.
+Initially working as a co-pilot, in 1988 she was promoted to became the airline's first female captain.

+On 2 August 1988, Captain Grainne Cronin and co-pilot Elaine Egan flew as the first Aer Lingus all woman crew between Dublin and Shannon.

+Cronin retired on 25 May 2010, making her final flight from Dublin to Boston flying once again with Captain Elaine Egan, accompanied first officer Shelly Gahan, in an Airbus A330.
+At the time of her retirement, 43 of the 475 pilots at Aer Lingus were women.

 SAS were the first European airline to hire a woman pilot and Aer Lingus was the second.
 Within the next two years they had hired another two women.
 Though it seems to have taken a long time to get to this point, British Airways didn't hire their first woman pilots for about another 6 years.